 Step 3: Graduate from the program and complete the required internship hours

 Graduating from the approved program you chose in the previous step is going to be your next objective.
 The classroom section can usually be finished in one year or less, but completing the mandatory internship hours (occasionally referred to as an “externship”) at an actual pharmacy may possibly take more time.

 Step 4: Pass the PTCE or ExCPT Certification Exam

-To receive a nationally-accepted pharmacy technician certification, you need to pass either the PTCE or ExCPT exam.
+To receive a nationally-accepted pharmacy technician certification in the state of Kansas, you need to pass either the PTCE or ExCPT exam.
 After you’ve completed a PTAC-accredited course, you’ll become able to sit for either of them.
-College students who pass either test earn the nationally-recognized distinction of Certified Pharmacy Technician (CPhT).

 Pharmacy technician pay in Kansas

 The following table reflects how much this number may vary based on which area you choose to work in.
 The statistics are from bls.gov.

 |St. Joseph, MO-KS MSA||Hourly||$10.15||$14.79||$21.63|

 |Southwest Kansas Balance of State Area||Hourly||$10.21||$13.82||$18.29|

 |Wichita, KS MSA||Hourly||$10.02||$13.43||$19.29|